 Matching carriers and shippers as efficiently as possible is the goal of logistics managers and supply chain directors across the board.
 To better adapt to the changing market and shifting consumer demands, the popularity of digital freight matching platforms has risen dramatically.
-These digital freight marketplaces make up a large segment of the transportation network and remain poised to continue growing at a record-setting pace over the next few years.
+The digital freight marketplace makes up a large segment of the transportation network and remain poised to continue growing at a record-setting pace over the next few years.

-Digital Freight Marketplaces Need the Benefits of Carrier Diversity Found Within a TMS
+Digital Freight Marketplace Needs the Benefits of Carrier Diversity Found Within a TMS

 Transportation service providers are trying to improve their market share by offering faster, easier, and more transparent platforms for booking freight.
-Digital freight marketplaces allow all this to happen with seamless integration and collaboration, which is possible only with carrier diversity and functionality.
+A digital freight marketplace allows all this to happen with seamless integration and collaboration, which is possible only with carrier diversity and functionality.

 This makes it possible for shippers and brokers alike to benefit from the carrier diversity of their unique transportation management system (TMS) design.
 According to SupplyChain24/7, the move toward offering trucking-as-a-service, or TaaS, has become much more common.
 The market is expected to grow to nearly $80 billion by 2025, a considerable growth from its current estimated value of just over $11 billion in 2020.
 A solid and effective TMS and carrier/shipper matching process remains the key to unlocking these fantastic benefits.

 Using a TMS Enables Automated Quoting and Booking

 Automated carrier and shipper matching services, such as those seen with a digital freight marketplace, allow shippers to directly and almost instantly identify and contact drivers with the capacity to transport their freight.
 These automated platforms make finding truckload, less-than-truckload, and partial truckload capacity faster and easier than ever before.